 Capital assets are recorded at cost and depreciated over their estimated useful lives.
-Both computer hardware and software are depreciated on the straight-line method over five years.
+Both computer hardware and software are depreciated on the straight-line method over three years.
+All other capital assets are depreciated on the straight-line method over five years.